kolchfa-aws/test-repo/test-spell.md

 - [See the FAQ](https://opensearch.org/faq)
 - [See the FAQ bad](https://opensearch.org/faqs)

-I like dogs, cats cats and rabbits.
+I like dogs, cats and rabbits.
 To install OpenSearch, do this,  this,and this, etc. The fail over runs in case of errors.
 To login to OpenSearch, do this.
 Once you rollover your index, you'll do this.
 For information on this, see the image below.
 Click the button to abort this program master account.

 Adding a dash ---to check analyzers and tokenizers that tokenize words in API or APIs.
 Adding a dash --- to check analyzers and tokenizers that tokenize words in API or APIs.